ClusterHQ/flocker/docs/install/install-node.rst

 Installing the Flocker Node Services
 ====================================

-The following instructions describe how to install the ``clusterhq-flocker node`` and ``clusterhq-flocker-docker-plugin`` packages on each of the nodes in your cluster.
+The following instructions describe how to install the ``clusterhq-flocker node`` package, and the optional ``clusterhq-flocker-docker-plugin`` package on each of the nodes in your cluster.

 .. _installing-flocker-node-prereq: